-Source of Funding: UCA Foundation Eligibility: One awarded to a BSN student and one awarded to a MSN student.
-Selection: Student submits application ( Appendix E ).
+Eligibility: One awarded to a BSN student and one awarded to a MSN student.

+Selection: Student submits application (Appendix E).
 The selection committee will make the final selection based on individual award criteria.

 Criteria: Recipient shall be a nursing student accepted into the UCA Nursing program with consideration given to financial need.
 The recipient shall have a grade point average of 3.0 or above.
 The scholarship shall be paid in one installment on the date of registration for the first or second semester of the academic year.

-When awarded: Spring Award: \$250.
+Award: \$250.
 Actual amount of the award will vary each year and is based on availability and variability in funding.